Infections - Overview

 Conjunctivitis

 • Allergy eyes or allergic conjunctivitis is the irritation of the conjunctiva, or covering of the eyeball, as a reaction to an allergic substance to which one is sensitive.
 Allergic conjunctivitis, which is not contagious, causes one's eyes to become watery, red, swollen, itchy, and often painful.
-This condition, which is sometimes referred to as allergy eyes, might either immediately impact a person, or affect them after a period of time.
+This condition, which is may also be called allergy eyes, could either immediately impact a person, or affect them after a period of time.

 • There are two types of allergic conjunctivitis, seasonal and perennial.